Sri Sathya Sai Aradhana Day

 in our love,

-Let this Aradhana not remain only in remembrance.
+Let this Aradhana not remain only remembrance.

 Let it become transformation.